Communities

 Dog was in danger

-Sigma‭ wrote over 2 years ago
+Sigma‭ wrote about 3 years ago

 Did you read my post?
 I said the dog was running across the road and was almost hit by a car.
 If I lived somewhere rural where a roaming dog would probably be okay that would be one thing, but I live in an apartment next to a busy highway.
 I see dead pets along the roadside almost every day.
 You are making a lot of assumptions here about the situation that don't apply.

-Olin Lathrop‭ wrote over 2 years ago
+Olin Lathrop‭ wrote about 3 years ago

 As I said, it can be justified to intervene when the dog is in obvious danger.
 However, that still doesn't mean it was lost.
 Most likely, the dog knows how to get home.